Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 1. Why Bird Bath Sealers Need To be Non-Toxic

 Bird baths are places birds go to enjoy the clean water source for both their bathing and drinking purposes.
-It’s only responsible for us to make sure that our beloved birds are safe when they use our bird baths!
+It’s only responsible for us to ensure our beloved birds are safe when they use our bird baths!

 The main purpose of bird bath sealers is this: